Configure Artifactory for PTC

 <YOUR_ARTIFACTORY_URL>: Your JFrog Platform hostname (for exampleacme.jfrog.io)

-Use your own hostname; the Router path is /package-reroute unless your JFrog release notes specify otherwise.
-If an encoded url still fails in your shell, try single-quoting the full URL or passing --data-urlencode via curl -G with a base URL that has no query string yet—see curl documentation for your platform.
+Use your own hostname.
+The Router path is /package-reroute.
+If an encoded url fails in your shell, try single-quoting the full URL or passing --data-urlencode via curl -G.

-Expected (correct behavior): HTTP 302 or 307 with a Location header pointing to an Artifactory URL (typically under /artifactory/ and your configured npm virtual / API layout for the express package—not still on registry.npmjs.org).
+Expected (correct behavior): HTTP 302 or 307 with a Location header pointing to an Artifactory URL (typically under /artifactory/api/npm/<your-remote>/... for the express package—not still on registry.npmjs.org).
 Do not use curl -L here if you only want to inspect this first hop.

 If something looks wrong: